Campus Life

 • Theatre Intime, a student-run facility, schedules dramatic productions, dance concerts and comedy shows throughout the year at Murray-Dodge Hall.

-• The Frist Campus Center Performance Theater is a multipurpose performance space that hosts theatrical productions, musical events, and other performances throughout the year.
+• The Frist Campus Center Performance Theatre is a multipurpose performance space that hosts theatrical productions, musical events, and other performances throughout the year.

 • The music department’s facilities span the campus.
-Classes, rehearsals, masterclasses, workshops and performances take place throughout the Woolworth Center for Music Studies, the Effron Music Building, Taplin Auditorium in Fine Hall, and Richardson Auditorium in Alexander Hall.
-All Princeton University students may request access to practice rooms through the music school’s website.
+Classes, rehearsals, masterclasses, workshops and performances take place throughout the Woolworth Center for Music Studies, the Effron Music Building and Taplin Auditorium in Fine Hall.
+Music Department performances and other curricular and co-curricular activities also take place in the University Chapel, Richardson Auditorium in Alexander Hall, and other venues on campus.